enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Conclusions:**
 * None application is `UnCrackable` (or 100% secure).
 * `Frida` rocks!
 We overcame pretty much all the countermeasures on our way in order to obtain the valid flag.
 Anti-frida techniques were bypassed by hooking with `Frida`.
 This allowed us to bypass the security checks in different manners and also to debug the application at runtime.
 Just a comment, but the author of `Frida` sometimes says that he sometimes fixes `Frida` by instrumenting it with `Frida`.
 This is so cool!
-* Initial reverse-engineering was required before placing our `Frida` hooks.
+* Initial reverse-engineering was required before placing `Frida` hooks.
 * Unlike the Dalvik code, native code can be more tough to deal with.
 * Native compilers can optimize too much and therefore introduce unintended bugs or behaviors.
-* Please comment the way you solved the challenge as well as give me any feedback by posting some comment on the blog.
 * Thanks a lot for the challenge Bernhard Mueller!
 It was so much fun to solve it.
 Can we expect UnCrackable Level4 to be fully anti-`Frida`?
 Looking forward to it!

+That's all folks!
+Please comment the way you solved the challenge as well as give me any feedback by posting some comments on the blog.
+See you around!

 # Extra: Compiler optimizations.